-With age, intervertebral discs naturally degenerate, resulting in decreased flexibility and increased susceptibility to injury.
-Precisely how does age cause degeneration?
-Medical research has found the following: According to the U. S. National Institutes of Health, at birth the human body contains 90% water, at adulthood it contains 70% water, and by age 90 it contains about 50% water.
-Additionally, the composition of elastin, which is the protein that gives tissues the ability to stretch, chemically changes.
-With age, elastin undergoes chemical cross-linking.
-This decreases the ability to stretch.
-With aging, bodies desiccate and become less stretchable.
-These two facts explain disc degeneration.
-Discs have two main components, an outer fibro-elastic containment rim and an inner soft gelatinous core.
-When axial loading pressure occurs along the spinal column, the central gelatinous core of the disc squeezes outward against the fibro-elastic containment rim of the disc.
-The elastic recoil of the containment wall pushes the gelatinous core back into position, reestablishing the height and shape of the disc.
-As a person ages, natural daily activity causes repeated loading of the disc.
-Tiny tears may develop in the fibers of the fibro-elastic outer containment wall.
-This causes some loss of the disc’s outer containment wall elasticity or recoil.
-The outer disc containment wall can no longer push the central core material back into shape as effectively.
-The outer containment wall sags, and is said to bulge or collapse.
-The disc may even herniate.
+Discs have two main components, a tough outer wall and an inner soft gelatinous core.
+When loading pressure occurs along the spinal column, the core squeezes outward against the outer wall of the disc.
+The elastic recoil of the containment wall pushes the gelatinous core back into position, re-establishing the height and shape of the disc.
+As a person ages, natural daily activity causes repeated loading of the disc and small tears may develop in the fibers of the tough outer layer.
+This damage causes some loss of the outer wall’s elasticity or recoil.
+The outer disc wall can no longer push the core material back into shape as effectively, causing it to bulge.
+The disc can even tear, causing the core to push out into the spinal column

-- Spinal traction, which involves stretching your back to alleviate pain caused by muscle tightness or compressed nerves
+- Spinal traction, which involves stretching your back to relieve pain caused by muscle tightness or compressed nerves

 - Yoga, which strengthens back and abdominal muscles

-- Exercise ball stretches or wall pushups to add flexibility to your spine and muscles
+- Exercise ball stretches or wall pushups, which add flexibility to your spine and muscles